verrazzano/docs/content/en/docs/setup/install/multicluster.md

   ```
   $ kind get kubeconfig --internal --name <your-admin-cluster-name> | grep server
   ```
-  In the output of this command, you can find the URL of the admin cluster API server from the `server` field.
+  In the output of this command, you can find the URL of the admin cluster API server in the `server` field.
 Set the value of the `ADMIN_K8S_SERVER_ADDRESS` variable to this URL.
   ```
   $ export ADMIN_K8S_SERVER_ADDRESS=<the server address from the config output>